 TMJ and bruxism can cause pain or discomfort in your Jaw, Face or neck

 TMJ or bruxism is a painful disorder that 20% of the adult population in Australia experience at some point.
-It is caused by involuntary grinding or clenching of your teeth that can wear down the teeth, crack your teeth, cause headaches, result in poor sleep and pain in your facial muscles.
-It’s unclear exactly what causes bruxism, although it is thought that symptoms arise from tension in the muscles of your neck, jaw and upper shoulders or the jaw joint itself.
+As explained when you see Pacific Dental & Implant Solutions website, it is caused by involuntary grinding or clenching of your teeth that can wear down the teeth, crack your teeth, cause headaches, result in poor sleep and pain in your facial muscles.
+It’s unclear exactly what causes bruxism, although it is thought that symptoms arise from tension in the muscles of your neck, jaw and upper shoulders or the jaw joint itself but click for more info here to know the expert’s opinion on it.
 At Melbourne Natural Therapies we can help with remedial massage for bruxism

 Temporomandibular Joint disorder (TMJD) is an issue in the jaw joint that can cause Bruxism or arise as a secondary symptom of Bruxism.
 Muscular dysfunction or an injury to the neck and jaw, movement of the soft disc in of the jaw, degenerative arthritis or malocclusion can cause TMJD.
 When your jaw joint is not in the correct alignment symptoms such as discomfort in the ear, clicking in the jaw joint, headaches, trouble chewing, pain in your neck, face or shoulders and having trouble opening your mouth wide may be experienced.